sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 For this project I have used my multipurpose PCB this PCB can be used for so many projects.

-I have design circuit and PCB ineasy EDA and ordered PCB from [JLCPCB](https://jlcpcb.com/IAT )
+I have design circuit and PCB in easyEDA and ordered PCB from [JLCPCB](https://jlcpcb.com/IAT )

 [JLCPCB](https://jlcpcb.com/IAT ) are the world leader in PCB manufacturing there PCB production rates are very much affordable and they have world class PCB production unit results fast PCB production.

-I have provided the link of circuit desgin so that you can modify it as per your need if you need to change any thing.
+I have provided the link of circuit design so that you can modify it as per your need if you need to change anything.

 [Multipurpose custom PCB](https://oshwlab.com/sharmaz747/multipurpose-pcb_copy_copy_copy)